-Gas Chromatography (GC) of saturate hydrocarbon fractions was performed on a Vinci Technology 2010 fitted with a silica column (25 m×0.22 mm) with a 0.25 µm coating system and a Flame Ionization Detector.
+Gas Chromatography (GC) of saturate hydrocarbon fractions was performed on a Vinci Technology 2010.
+GC instrument fitted with a silica column (25 m×0.22 mm) with a 0.25 µm coating and a Flame Ionization Detector (FID).
 Helium was used as the carrier gas.
-The GC oven was initially set at 50 ºC for 2 min and then programmed to 320 ºC at 5 ºC/min.
-The above analytical procedures were performed at Petroleum Laboratory of Shahid Chamran University, Ahwaz, Iran.
-Saturate and aromatic fractions were analyzed by gas chromatography-mass spectrometry.
+The GC oven was set at 50 ºC for 2 min and then programmed to 320 ºC at 5 ºC/min.
+The above analytical procedures were performed at the Petroleum Laboratory of Shahid Chamran University, Ahwaz, Iran.
+Saturate and aromatic fractions were analyzed by gas chromatography-mass spectrometry (GC-MS).
 Analyses were performed using a Hewlett Packard HP5970 mass selective detector attached to a HP5890 gas chromatograph.
-A DB-5 phase, 30 m length column was used with a 0.25 µm film thickness and 0.25 mm internal diameter.
+A DB-5 phase, 30 m length column with a 0.25 µm film thickness and 0.25 mm internal diameter was used for separation.
 The GC oven temperature program for the saturate fraction was 60 ºC for 2 min, heating at 4 ºC/min up to 290 ºC, and then holding for 30.5 min.
-For aromatic fraction the program was 60 ºC for 0.5 min, heating at 5 ºC/min up to 290 ºC, and then holding for 32.5 min.
-For the quantitative determination of saturate and aromatic hydrocarbons, known amounts of the standard compound D4-cholestane were added to the concentrated oils and extracts prior to analysis by GC-MS. The above analytical procedures were performed at University of Aberdeen, UK.
+For the aromatic fraction the program was 60 ºC for 0.5 min, heating at 5 ºC/min up to 290 ºC, and then holding for 32.5 min.
+For the quantitative determination of saturate and aromatic hydrocarbons, known amounts of the standard compound D4-cholestane were added to the oils and extracts prior to analysis by GC-MS. The above analytical procedures were performed at the University of Aberdeen, U.K.

 4. Results and Discussion